NiteeshK21/ortholytics/README.md

 ## Credits

 Wave.io is developed by Niteesh Pandey , Shazin abbas , Divyanshu Singh out team Do puff code .
 Special thanks to [Collaborators] for their contributions to the project.
-Connect with us on GitHub and social media:

-- GitHub: [Your GitHub Profile]
-- Twitter: [Your Twitter Profile]
-- LinkedIn: [Your LinkedIn Profile]

 ---